LupoSun/luposun.github.io/content/Project_1.md

 This project reconstructs color photographs from Prokudin-Gorskii glass plate scans by aligning three monochrome channels (B, G, R).
 I started with a simple brute-force search, quickly ran into speed and accuracy walls, then built a coarse-to-fine image pyramid that made alignment fast and reliable.
-Finally, I layered on a few automatic enhancements (“bells & whistles”) to trim borders, clean up tonal range, neutralize color casts, and nudge the colors closer to what we expect today.
+Finally, I layered on a few automatic enhancements (“bells & whistles”) to automatically detect borders, clean up tonal range, neutralize color casts, and nudge the colors closer to what we expect today.

-**tl;dr**: Pyramid alignment wins.
+**tl;dr**: Pyramid alignment is much faster.
 Post-processing makes the results pop.
+Edge-based alignment for the win.

 ---